Robertson shadow ministry

-The Shadow Ministry of John Robertson was the Labor opposition from March 2011 to December 2014, opposing the O'Farrell and Baird coalition governments in the Parliament of New South Wales.
-Robertson's shadow ministry was initally made up of 15 members of the NSW Labor Party caucus, later expanding to 18 members.
-The shadow cabinet was made up of 'Spokesman/women' or 'Shadow Ministers' whose jobs are to hold the government of the day to account.
+The shadow ministry of John Robertson was the Labor opposition from March 2011 to December 2014, opposing the O'Farrell and Baird coalition governments in the Parliament of New South Wales.
+Robertson's shadow ministry was initially made up of 15 members of the NSW Labor Party caucus, later expanding to 18 members.
+The shadow cabinet was made up of 'spokesman/women' or 'shadow ministers' whose jobs are to hold the government of the day to account.

 Initial arrangement

+The first arrangement of the shadow ministry was announced on 11 April 2011.
+A minor reshuffle was announced in June 2011 following the resignation of Tony Kelly from the Parliament.
+Tania Mihailuk replaced Cherie Burton in the shadow ministry in October 2011.

+Second arrangement

+The second arrangement of the Shadow Ministry was announced on 17 October 2012.